Top 10 Worst Places to Live in Alberta

 Lethbridge occupies the 55th position in crime rate out of over 453 cities in the world, scoring 63.89 with just 36.11 as its safety score.

-According to Numbeo, cities with crime rates between 20 and 40 are considered to be low-crime cities.
+Cities with crime rates between 20 and 40 are considered to be low-crime cities.

 The crime rate in Lethbridge has become a menace in the city with drug abuse complementing other types of crime in the city.